geaz/simplyRetro-D8/README.md

 Screw the *Front Panel* and *Back Panel* to one of the side panels.
 Then insert the display into the slot and screw the remaining side panel. **The last top screw of the *Back Panel* will be painful!
 Use your ratchet!**

 ![Shell](https://raw.githubusercontent.com/geaz/simplyRetro-D8/master/images/2.jpg)

+### Control Boards

+I mounted the display and arcade controller boards to the back of the display. **Make sure that you use electrical tape to mask the back of the boards (or the whole display back) before you attach them with the velcro or double-faced tape.
+Otherwise it is possible that you short them!**

 ### Arcade Stick